BrodieCousins/BrodieCousins/README.md

 - 👋 Hi, I’m @BrodieCousins
-- 📫 If you would like to contact me about an enquiry, please do so through my email: personal@brodiecousins.com
+- 📫 If you would like to contact me with an enquiry, please do so through my email: personal@brodiecousins.com

 <!---
 BrodieCousins/BrodieCousins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.